The world of fountain pens is vast and full of tons of boutique fountain pen makers who make some truly excellent pens.

 Easily the most historic brand on the list, Waterman is responsible for (sort of) inventing the fountain pen.

-And unlike many of the other historic brands that made the fountain pen a household item, the Waterman name still holds true to creating a great fountain pen.
+And unlike other historic brands, the Waterman name still holds true to creating a great fountain pen.
 They also excel at luxury.
 Each Waterman pen will come with fine finishes and precious metals.

 TWSBI